 Shangri-La completed fitting out at Norfolk and took her shakedown cruise to Trinidad, B.W.I., between 15 September and 21 December 1944, at which time she returned to Norfolk.
-On 17 January 1945, she stood out of Hampton Roads, formed up with Guam (CB-2) and Harry E. Hubbard (DD-748), and sailed for Panama.
-The three ships arrived at Cristobal, C.Z., on the 23d and transited the canal on the 24th.
+On 17 January 1945, she stood out of Hampton Roads, formed up with the large cruiser Guam (CB-2) and the destroyer Harry E. Hubbard (DD-748), and sailed for Panama.
+The three ships arrived at Cristobal, C.Z., on the 23rd and transited the canal on the 24th.
 Shangri-La departed from Balboa, C.Z., on 25 January and arrived at San Diego, Calif., on 4 February.
-There she loaded passengers, stores, and extra planes for transit to Hawaii and got underway on 7 February.
+There she embarked passengers, and loaded stores, and extra planes for transit to Hawaii and got underway on 7 February.
 Upon her arrival at Pearl Harbor on 15 February, she commenced two months of duty qualifying land-based Navy pilots in carrier landings.

-On 1 July, Shangri-La got underway from Leyte to return to the combat zone.
-On the 2d, the oath of office of Assistant Secretary of the Navy for Air was administered to John L. Sullivan on board Shangri-La, the first ceremony of its type ever undertaken in a combat zone.
+On 1 July 1945, Shangri-La got underway from Leyte to return to the combat zone.
+On the 2nd, the oath of office of Assistant Secretary of the Navy for Air was administered to John L. Sullivan on board Shangri-La, the first ceremony of its type ever undertaken in a combat zone.
 Eight days later, her air group commenced a series of air strikes against Japan which lasted until the capitulation on 15 August.

 Shangri-La's planes ranged the length of the island chain during these raids.
 On the 10th. they attacked Tokyo, the first raid there since the strikes of the previous February.
-On 14 and 15 July, they pounded Honshu and Hokkaido and, on the 18th, returned to Tokyo, also bombing battleship, Nagato, moored close to shore at Yokpsuka.
+On 14 and 15 July 1945, they pounded Honshu and Hokkaido and, on the 18th, returned to Tokyo, also bombing battleship Nagato, moored close to shore at Yokpsuka.
 From 20 to 22 July, Shangri-La joined the logistics group for fuel, replacement aircraft, and mail.
 By the 24th, her pilots were attacking shipping in the vicinity of Kure.
 They returned the next day for a repeat performance, before departing for a two-day replenishment period on the 26th and 27th.
-On the following day, Shangri-La's aircraft damaged cruiser, Oyoda, and battleship, Haruna, the latter so badly that she beached and flooded.
+On the following day, Shangri-La's aircraft damaged cruiser Oyodo, and battleship Haruna, the latter so badly that she beached and flooded.
 She later had to be abandoned.
 They pummeled Tokyo again on 30 July, then cleared the area to replenish on 31 July and 1 August.

-Shangri-La entered Tokyo Bay on 16 September, almost two weeks after the surrender ceremony onboard Missouri, and remained there until 1 October.
+Shangri-La entered Tokyo Bay on 16 September 1945, almost two weeks after the surrender ceremony on board the battleship Missouri (BB-63) and remained there until 1 October.
 Departing Japan, she arrived at Okinawa on 4 October, stayed until the 6th, and then headed for the United States in company with Task Unit 38.1.1.
 She sailed into San Pedro Bay, Calif., on 21 October and stayed at Long Beach for three weeks.
 On 5 November, she shifted to San Diego, departing that port a month later for Bremerton, Wash.
 She entered Puget Sound on 9 December, underwent availability until the 30th, and then returned to San Diego.

 Shangri-La recommissioned on 10 May 1951, Capt.
 Francis L. Busey in command.
 For the next year, she conducted training and readiness operations out of Boston, Mass.
 Reclassified an attack aircraft carrier, CVA-38, in 1952, she returned to Puget Sound that fall and decommissioned again on 14 November, this time for modernization at Puget Sound Naval Shipyard.
 During the next two years, she received an angled flight deck, twin steam catapults, and her aircraft elevators and arresting gear were overhauled.
 At a cost of approximately $7 million, she was virtually a new ship when she commissioned for the third time on 10 January 1955, Capt.
 Roscoe L. Newman commanding.
 She conducted intensive fleet training for the remainder of 1955, then deployed to the Far East on 5 January 1956.
 Until 1960, she alternated western Pacific cruises with operations out of San Diego.
 On 16 March 1960, she put to sea from San Diego en route to her new homeport, Mayport, Fla.
 She entered Mayport after visits to Callao, Peru; Valpariso, Chile; Port of Spain, Trinidad; Bayonne, N.J.; and Norfolk, Va.

-Shangri-La continued her 2d and 6th Fleet assignments for the next six years.
+Shangri-La continued her Second and Sixth Fleet assignments for the next six years.
 During the winter of 1964 and the spring of 1965, she underwent another extensive overhaul, this time at Philadelphia, then resumed operations as before.
-On 30 June 1969, she was redesignated an antisubmarine warfare aircraft carrier, CVS-38.
-In 1970, Shangri-La returned to the western Pacific after an absence of ten years.
+On 30 June 1969, she was redesignated an antisubmarine warfare support aircraft carrier, CVS-38.
+In 1970, Shangri-La returned to the western Pacific after an absence of a decade.
 She got underway from Mayport on 5 March, stopped at Rio de Janiero, Brazil, from the 13th to the 16th, and headed east through the Atlantic and Indian oceans.
 She arrived in Subic Bay, R.P., on 4 April and, during the next seven months, launched combat sorties from Yankee station.
-Her tours of duty on Yankee station were punctuated by frequent logistics trips to Subic Bay, by visits to Manila, R.P., and Hong Kong, B.C.C., in October, and by 12 days in drydock at Yokosuka, Japan, in July.
+Her tours of duty on Yankee Station were punctuated by frequent logistics trips to Subic Bay, by visits to Manila, R.P., and Hong Kong, B.C.C., in October, and by 12 days in drydock at Yokosuka, Japan, in July.

 On 9 November, Shangri-La stood out of Subic Bay to return home.
 En route to Mayport, she visited Sydney, Australia; Wellington, N.Z.; and Rio de Janiero, Brazil.
 She arrived in Mayport on 16 December and began preparations for inactivation.
 After preinactivation overhaul at the Boston Naval Shipyard South Annex, Shangri-La decommissioned on 30 July 1971.
-She was placed in the Atlantic Reserve Fleet and berthed at Philadelphia, where she remains as of July 1974.
+She was placed in the Atlantic Reserve Fleet and berthed at Philadelphia.